 Marja Appelman, the Authority's director, says that loot boxes are designed just like gambling games, where players get a feeling they "have almost won".
 Adding various sounds and shiny visuals further reinforces the addictiveness, Appelman added.

 Participants have been notified and have eight weeks to comply with the ruling, otherwise they may be fined or banned altogether.
 The report didn't name the tested games but they will if the companies choose not to comply.

 This is not the first time the issue of loot boxes has been raised, although it seems to have degraded into a show.
-We wrote about Hawaii , Sweden and even the United States , even though the following ruling by ESRB meant the fight died down quicker than Lawbreakers.
+We wrote about , and even , even though the following meant the fight died down quicker than Lawbreakers.